Kansas City Learning Community

 Laura enjoys running, writing poetry, sketching, and exploring new places across the US and around the world.
 And she is the proud mother of Patrick who works with Projekt:RefugeeIntegration, a unique outreach community of Austrian Baptists for Middle Eastern refugees and asylum-seekers in Vienna, Austria.

-Riccardo Stewart is lead pastor at Redemption Church – Tempe.
+Riccardo Stewart lead pastor at Redemption Church – Tempe.

-A native of Southern California is a huge sports fan of the Raiders, Lakers, and Dodgers.
+He grew up in Southern California as a huge sports fan of the Raiders, Lakers, and Dodgers.
 Growing up, his family attended services at Love and Faith Christian Center in South Central Los Angeles.
 His mother was a great example of a Christian; however, her example was not enough to draw him to Jesus at a young age.

 It was through playing football that he had the opportunity to leave California to attend Arizona State University.
-While playing football at ASU, in his Senior year of College, God began to work on his heart.
+While playing football at ASU, in his senior year of college, God began to work on his heart.
 For the first time, he was able to understand and sense the weight of his sin, and the grace of God was an overwhelming relief and joy.
-He was led to saving faith through the ministry of Fellowship of Christian Athletes.
-He was pleased to know the saving faith of the Lord and his power to change me.
+He was led to saving faith through the ministry of the Fellowship of Christian Athletes.

-In 2007, he married Holly and they have been blessed to have two young boys, Noah and Eli.
-He received a BA in Elementary Education at Arizona State University and an MA in Global Urban Leadership from Bakke Graduate University in Seattle, WA.
+I received my BA in Elementary Education at Arizona State University and an MA in Global Urban Leadership from Bakke Graduate University in Seattle, WA.

 Session 3 – The Church for Vocational Mission